jatolentino/Autonomous-UAV/README.md

 > LPV-MPC control and self-tuning feedback gains for the trajectory tracking of a quadcopter UAV

-The goal of this project is to control the autonomous navigation of a drone, making use of the equations that describe its atitude and position an implenent a software and simulation environment that allows to test the performace when a Machine learning algorithm is added to the control system study.
+The goal of this project is to control the autonomous navigation of a drone, making use of the equations that describe its atitude and position and implement a software and simulation environment that allows to test and compare the performace  against a Machine learning algorithm added in the control system.

 ---
 ## Software Implementation: Matlab/Octave